BIOGRAPHY View Mobile Site

 Law Society of England & Wales

-Daniel H. Erskine, a New York and Connecticut admitted attorney and solicitor of England and Wales, represents U.S. individuals, companies, joint ventures, foreign businesses, and foreign nationals on complex legal matters under U.S. and U.K. law concerning general corporate matters, sale of goods and services transactions, software licensing agreement, executive and general employment matters for public and private companies, general service contracts for highly skilled personnel and craft labor workers, contract bid processes, union labor activities, as well as subcontractor arrangements (including special employment and employee leasing arrangements).
+Daniel H. Erskine, a New York and Connecticut admitted attorney and solicitor of England and Wales, represents U.S. individuals, companies, joint ventures, foreign businesses, and foreign nationals on complex legal matters under U.S. and U.K. law concerning general corporate matters, sale of goods and services transactions, software licensing agreements, executive and general employment matters for public and private companies, general service contracts for highly skilled personnel and craft labor workers, contract bid processes, union labor activities, as well as subcontractor arrangements (including special employment and employee leasing arrangements).

 Generally, Attorney Erskine represents U.S. individuals, businesses, joint ventures, foreign businesses, SME (small and medium-sized enterprises), and foreign nationals.